valancej/documentation/_pro/languages-frameworks/java.md

 The following is an example of a [Codeship Steps file]({% link _pro/builds-and-configuration/steps.md %}).

-Note that every step runs on isolated containers, so changes made on one step do not persist to the next step.
+Note that every step runs in isolated containers, so changes made on one step do not persist to the next step.
 Because of this, any required setup commands, such as migrating a database, should be done via a custom Dockerfile, via a `command` or `entrypoint` on a service or repeated on every step.

 ```yaml
 - name: ci